 It wasn’t just about the grades.
 It was really about learning life lessons and gaining the wisdom to move forward and be a good person.”– Grace, MA 2019, American

 Valuable real-world experience gave Grace and her classmates an up-close view of Hollywood as they met contacts that would help launch their careers after graduation.
-From going on-set at movie productions, to chatting over coffee with leaders in her field, that time in L.A. was an important step toward a bright future in entertainment.
+From going on set at movie productions to chatting over coffee with leaders in her field, her time in Los Angeles was an important step toward a bright future in entertainment.

 Upon graduation, Grace sought a career that would combine her skills in producing and directing, with her passion for storytelling.
 Using AU’s Career Development Services, she gained valuable skills in resume writing, interviewing, networking, and more—getting her ready to share her vision with the world.